 - Economics as a Science – Science is defined as a branch of knowledge which is associated with cause and effect relationship and its analyses between economic factors.
 Additional, economics contributes to combining various sections of sciences like statistics, mathematics, etc. to understand the relationship between price, supply, demand, and various economic determinants.

-- Normative Economics – According to normative science, economics transfers value judgment, which indicates ‘what ought to be.’
+- Normative Economics – According to normative science, economics transfers value judgement, which indicates ‘what ought to be.’
 This form of science is involved in policies required to achieve these economic goals.